Hamuda-Anfoune/AllocationTool/README - MYNOTES.md

 *  Turn on Vue production mode when deploying for production, as it's currently running in development mode.
     See more tips at https://vuejs.org/guide/deployment.html

-* Edit Login view to add welcome content

-* Add password reset table to database
+* edit error msg when attempting to register with an email that does not exist in university_users table

 * Add foreign key drop statements to down() in the migrations